 Polish development cooperation with Belarus in 2016 was based on the Multiannual Development Cooperation Programme for 2016-2020 and the Plan of Development Cooperation in 2016.
-The measures focused on three thematic priorities: Social Capital, Good Governance, and Entrepreneurship and the Private Sector.
+The measures focused on three thematic priorities: Human Capital, Good Governance, and Entrepreneurship and the Private Sector.
 In addition, the Democracy and Human Rights priority saw the continuation of assistance measures.

-Projects carried out under the Social Capital priority improved access to social services and social inclusion of people with disabilities, children without parental care, and people with infectious diseases.
+Projects carried out under the Human Capital priority improved access to social services and social inclusion of people with disabilities, children without parental care, and people with infectious diseases.
 Belarusian beneficiaries took part in courses, workshops and study visits run by Polish experts.
 Selected facilities in Belarus received equipment and were adapted to working with people with disabilities.
 The beneficiaries of the inclusive education project were representatives of the Institute of Inclusive Education, established in 2016 at the Baranovichi State University.
 In 2016, Belarus ratified the UN Convention on the Rights of Persons with Disabilities.
 This event should lend impetus to development projects for people with disabilities in the years to come.

 Entrepreneurship and private sector support was an important area of development cooperation offered to Belarus.
 The Belarusian economy is predominantly state-owned, with the role of the private sector, particularly micro and small enterprises, still limited.
 Polish Aid projects in 2016 were delivered to several hundred Belarusian entrepreneurs and people interested in starting up a business.
 The wide offering of courses, study visits, and advisory services was complemented with investment support for selected Belarusian microenterprises to purchase plant and equipment.
 These measures have helped to enhance contacts between Belarusian and Polish entrepreneurs as well as bringing tangible effects: contracts and new jobs.
 Activities in the area of entrepreneurship and private sector support matched the development needs as set out in the National Strategy of the Republic of Belarus for Sustainable Socio-Economic Development for the Period until 2030.